dj1ch/minigotchi/FACES.md

 ### (X-X) Broken
 - error while the program was running has occured
-- usually an error will be provided
+- usually an error will be provided, or it will literally tell you what the issue is

 ### (>-<) Intense
 - sending frames to an AP